FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

       Use the PROFILES program to fix irregular bed slope conditions.
     - Review the cross-section flow areas over several channel elements in PROFILES.
       Eliminate any abrupt changes in cross-section areas between channel elements.
-      If the surging occurs at low flows, review only the bottom portion of the cross section not the bankfull conditions.
+      If the surging occurs at low flows, review only the bottom portion of the cross-section not the bankfull conditions.
     - Decrease the channel Courant number in the TOLER.DAT file.
       Decrease the Courant number in 0.1 increments until a reasonable lower limit of 0.2 is reached.
     - Insufficient floodplain area.